opensrcken/gulp-flowtype/README.md

 # About this fork

+- Enables the flow type-checking of directories.
+Flow's binary is optimized for taking directories as input.
+Leveraging this can dramatically improve performance over the original repository, for larger codebases.
 - Uses textual output rather than JSON output, so error output is not truncated.
 - Removes outdated options that flow no longer supports.
 - Removed the `abort` option, effectively making it the default behavior.